murzilaka2/HeroseAdobe/README.md

 - Rebalanced and simplified early quests (1–19)
 - Adjusted prices for selected potions
 - Introduced a dynamic difficulty system for Risk Areas
+- Prices for many items, both those purchased with gold and those purchased with souls, have been adjusted.